EdonaRuh/Ola-Mundo/README.md

 Hello everyone!
-This project called "Hello World" is a react application created during one of the courses of the "Explore React with Javascript" training from Alura.
+This project called "Olá Mundo" is a react application created during one of the courses of the "Explore React com JavaScript" training from Alura.
 The idea of this project is to create a SPA that could serve as a small personal blog.